“Next time” you think, “Next time, I’ll stand up for myself…”.

 One of the biggest pieces of advice people love to give in the face of being bullied is ‘Just stand up for yourself’… as if it’s that easy, right? 🙄

-Ditch the label are here to provide some practical anti-bullying advice with some things you can try when you’re in the moment and it’s all getting a bit much:
+Ditch the Label is here to provide some practical anti-bullying advice with some things you can try when you’re in the moment and it’s all getting a bit much:

-For a few of us, it might work and the person doing the bullying might respond and stop all together.
+For a few of us, it might work and the person doing the bullying might respond and stop altogether.
 However, not everyone is able to stand up for themselves in that way.

 If that person is you, give yourself a massive break and try a different approach that you feel you can do instead of giving yourself a hard time for what you can’t do.
 Here at Ditch the Label, we never condone using violence or physical force to sort things out and will always opt for a more peaceful approach to end bullying, such as talking things through.

 Do you have places at school and home that you feel safe in and that you can go when you need some time away from it all?
 Have a think about where they might be, especially at school.
 If you are having a particularly tough day it helps to have places to go to get away from it.
 Try talking to your favourite teacher and asking them if you can go to their classroom, or seek out some downtime in the library.
 It is important that you have a safe place to go.
 When it all gets too much, simply turn your back, walk away and go to your place to chill.

 Who have you told?